Martin Bell: Personal life

 Bell has been married four times.
 He has two daughters with his first wife, Helene Gordoun, a Frenchwoman whom he left for the American television journalist Rebecca Sobel during his time in Washington.
 He commented that the marriage was "a disaster", and it later emerged that his stepdaughter, Jessica Sobel, had become a drug addict, prostitute and porn star.

+Bell's elder daughter Melissa followed in his footsteps as a journalist and as of 2026 is a CNN correspondent in Paris.